radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/understanding-operational-attributes.md

 ### entrydn

-For every entry inserted into a RadiantOne Directory (HDAP) store, an entryDN operational attribute is generated.
+For every entry inserted into a RadiantOne Directory store, an entryDN operational attribute is generated.
 This attribute contains a normalized form of the entry’s DN.
 This attribute is indexed by default and can be used in search filters.

 ### nsAccountlock